Honus Wagner

-At the age of 15, Wagner began his professional baseball career in the minor leagues in 1889.
+At the age of 15, Wagner began his baseball career in the minor leagues in 1889.
 After being noticed by a talent scout, he made his MLB debut in 1897 with the Louisville Colonels.
 Wagner excelled at playing any position both in the infield and in the outfield, eventually becoming a regular shortstop by 1903.
 After the Colonels folded in 1899, club president Barney Dreyfuss bought the Pittsburgh Pirates and brought along Wagner with him, where he would spend the rest of his career.
 He quickly established himself as the National League's premier star.
 Wagner won a joint-record eight NL batting titles, led the league in slugging six times, stolen bases five times and RBIs four times.
 Wagner played at least ten career games at every position except pitcher and catcher.
 (Note: Wagner did appear in two games as a pitcher (once in 1900 and once in 1902).
 He threw 8 1/3 innings, gave up no earned runs, recorded six strikeouts, and finished with an earned run average of 0.00 and a win–loss record of 0–0.)
 With Pittsburgh, Wagner appeared in two World Series, including the inaugural 1903 World Series and 1909 World Series, the latter of which was the Pirates' first World Series title.